-On the occasion of the one-year anniversary of war in Ukraine, the Atlantic Council and Policy Center for the New South (PCNS) will present their twin reports: “Russia’s influence in Africa, a security perspective” by Sarah Daly and Abdelhak Bassou.
+On the occasion of the one-year anniversary of the war in Ukraine, the Atlantic Council and Policy Center for the New South (PCNS), in cooperation with the Atlantic Council’s Europe Center, will present their twin reports in English and French: “Russia’s influence in Africa, a security perspective” by Sarah Daly and Abdelhak Bassou.

 The outbreak of the war in Ukraine has placed a spotlight on Russia-Africa relations and subsequent implications on the global geopolitical stage.
 Seventeen African nations abstained in the March 2022 UN General Assembly vote to condemn Russia’s unprovoked invasion of Ukraine.
-This vote, coupled with the growing influence of BRICS (chaired this year by South Africa), has sent a clear signal to the West that Russia is a strong competitor with deep-rooted and strategic ties on the African Continent.
+This vote, coupled with the growing influence of BRICS (chaired this year by South Africa), has sent a clear signal to the US and its allies that Russia is a strong competitor with deep-rooted and strategic ties on the African Continent.

-With the withdrawal of French Barkhane and European Tabuka forces, the growing role of the mercenary Wagner group in the Sahel marks a significant change in the region; meanwhile, the economic consequences of the war in Ukraine are worsening the humanitarian situation on the ground by increasing energy prices and ongoing food insecurity.
+With the withdrawal of French Barkhane and European Tabuka forces, the growing role of the mercenary Wagner group in the Sahel, a region hit by recent military coups in Mali and Burkina-Faso, marks a significant change in the region; meanwhile, the economic consequences of the war in Ukraine are worsening the humanitarian situation on the ground by increasing energy prices and ongoing food insecurity.

 In the present state of the war between Russia and Ukraine, it is premature to assess the effect of such a war on military cooperation relations between Russia and Africa.
 Nevertheless, considering recent developments in this war, it is reasonable to anticipate several African questions on the sustainability of Afro-Russian cooperation in military matters.Report excerpt

-Following the recent US-Africa Leaders Summit, a Russia-Africa Summit will occur after a four-year hiatus.
-During the American summit, the Biden administration announced plans to invest $55 billion in Africa over the next three years.
-What are Russia’s goals in Africa and what are African expectations of this relationship?
+Yet Africa remains a crucial player in this new geopolitical order because of its natural resources and emerging business opportunities.
+Following the promising US-Africa Leaders Summit in December last year, a Russia-Africa Summit will occur after a four-year hiatus, and a BRICS Summit will also happen this year.
+What are Russia’s goals in Africa?
+What are African expectations of this relationship?
 What will be the United States answer to Russian influence in Africa?
 What kind of cooperation should be set up with French and European allies?

 Karim El Aynaoui, President, Policy Center for the New South